JrVerbiest/jrverbiest.github.io/README.md

-# Joeri R. Verbiest - Data Engineer
+# Joeri R. Verbiest - Engineer

 ## About